Wuzzmi/swe1r-autosplitter-libresplit/README.md

 The same autosplitter logic, converted to Lua, with some additions/compatibility changes.

 > [!note]
 > Unlike [LiveSplit](https://github.com/LiveSplit/LiveSplit), [LibreSplit](https://github.com/LibreSplit/LibreSplit/tree/main) currently has no support for managing autosplitter settings.
-As well as viewing extra stats, like LiveSplit does through it's "[ASL variable viewer](https://github.com/hawkerm/LiveSplit.ASLVarViewer)" plugin.
-As a solution for these differences, this script utilizes in script settings, as well as the option to view the extra stats via terminal.
+Viewing extra stats like LiveSplit can with the "[ASL variable viewer](https://github.com/hawkerm/LiveSplit.ASLVarViewer)" plugin, is also not supported.
+As a solution for these differences, this script utilizes in script settings, and the ability to print these stats in the terminal.

 ### FEATURES
 * Auto start when file is opened, or optionally when "Start Race" is selected